peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Also, before we get started, you should understand this: **DO NOT skip chapters.** This book has been crafted to help you quit without friction.
 If you miss critical information, you only have yourself to blame for any failures, so read everything as attentively as possible.

-> Just for context, within this book, all instances of NoFap are not referring to the subreddit or website but the practice of PMO/MO*.
+> Just for context, within this book, all instances of "nofap" are not referring to the NoFap subreddit or website but the practice of no-PMO/MO*.
+We do not condone spam of NoFap communities.

-**P/MO Definition: `Porn, Masturbation & Orgasm`** - When used in writing, PMO can also refer to fapping on its own.
+**PMO Definition: `Porn, Masturbation & Orgasm`** - When used in writing, PMO can also refer to fapping on its own (MO).

-**User Definition: `Somebody that uses porn or faps.`**
+**User Definition: `Somebody that uses porn or masturbates.`**

 ## The Sad World Of Nofap
+You might have heard of "nofap" before, but if you have not, most people hear about it in a similar way.
+Through a YouTube video that popped up as a suggestion, a link a friend sent us, or even a meme.
+If you have been linked this book, you must have been intregued to see what lies within.
+However, for those of you that have already heard of "nofap" you will likely know the sad truth around the "community".

 > Every intelligent person knows that stimulation in excess, through alcoholic drink and narcotics, is a form of intemperance which destroys the vital organs of the body, including the brain.
 Not every person knows, however, that over indulgence in sex expression may become a habit as destructive and as detrimental to creative effort as narcotics or liquor.

-Most of us stumbled across nofap in a similar way.
-Maybe through a YouTube video that randomly popped up in our suggestion feed, a link our friend sent us, or even a meme.
-Whatever the case was, it intrigues us to hear what nofap is.
-We hear that what seemed like a supposedly regular activity that nearly all males (and a lot of females) practice in the current day and age is deemed to be harmful.

 Most people join the bandwagon of porn, as most people use it, so 'it must be fine', denouncing any evidence proving them wrong as they would rather be blissful in ignorance than living in truth.
 However, nothing can escape the fact that PMO has numerous adverse effects on the 'casual' user and 'heavy' user alike.

 Negative effects span from low energy, low motivation, lessened ability to do work, lowered respect for women, depression, anxiety when interacting with others, porn-induced erectile dysfunction, relationship problems, acne, lowered testosterone, obsession with porn and fantasies, questioning sexuality despite no previous interest, and more.
 Many people believe nofap provides benefits, but it is actually just the negatives of fapping itself being removed.

-These effects are not anecdotal and do not happen to a minority of people.
-All users of porn suffer some degree of these symptoms, no matter if they realize it.
+These effects are not anecdotal and do not happen to a minority group.
+Instead, all users of porn suffer some degree of these symptoms, no matter if they realize it.
 Like the 'boiling frog', if a change occurs slowly and we are not knowledgeable, we are unlikely to notice it.
 Many problems in our personal lives could be directly or indirectly related to porn, yet we may be none the wiser.
 However, there is not much point in proving these negative effects (over again), as the neurochemical effects of porn are well understood.
 Just ask any ex-user that has been entirely freed from porn and masturbation.
 Unless they thought they would gain superpowers using nofap, the user would likely explain the positive changes they experienced after leaving.

-So, let's return to the idea that we have discovered nofap through a YouTube video.
+So, let's return to the idea that we might have discovered nofap through a YouTube video.
 Hundreds of YouTubers have made videos on quitting porn and masturbation, with thousands of videos advising about quitting.
 However, there lies a sad truth between the lines that the average viewer is oblivious to - most advice given by these 'self-development' YouTubers/mentors has a meager success rate.

-This is because people approach PMO as a habit rather than an addiction.
-Habits are hard to break but can be broken with enough motivation and a consistent desire.
-Addictions, on the other hand, can never be fixed with motivation.
+This is because people approach leaving PMO with a need for motivation.
+Some things can be broken with motivation, but havits/addictions cannot.
 Many "influencers" also use motivation as the primary cause for doing nofap.
 MOTIVATION IS TEMPORARY.

 When you want to start something, often motivation is a good starting point, but motivation never leads to consistency.
 Nearly all popular advice uses motivation as the basis, which leads to the user having an incentive that quickly disappears, leading them right back into the trap.
 Sustainability comes from a genuine desire and intrinsic motivation to improve yourself.
 Therefore, motivation should not be used as a basis for leaving.